-Cons: Still drops some needles; needles smell bad, like a skunk or cat pee, when crushed
+Cons: Needles can smell bad, like skunk or cat pee, when crushed

-Pros: One of the most popular Christmas trees; holds needles well; long-lasting pine scent
+Pros: One of the most popular Christmas trees; Great needle retention; long-lasting pine scent

 Cons: Lack-luster color; crooked trunks are common

-- Pros: Blue-green needles that are soft to the touch; doesn’t drop many needles; affordable; good tree for those with sensitive noses or allergic reactions to strong pine scents; very tall, making it great for rooms with high ceilings
+- Pros: Blue-green needles that are soft to the touch; Great needle retention; usually affordable; good alternative for those sensitive to strong pine scents

-- Cons: Slight (almost no) scent; can’t hold heavy ornaments; can wilt if lacking water
+- Cons: Subtle scent; can’t hold heavy ornaments; can wilt if lacking water

 For a classic scent, go for the balsam fir–or really any fir.
 Or go unique with the white fir, which smells like citrus!
 Pines are generally fragrant, but avoid those unscented spruce trees!